tpiggo/tpiggo/README.md

 # 🌱 I’m currently learning
 about distributed systems and furthering my knowledge in statistics and mathematics
 # 💞️ I’m looking to collaborate on
-No projects currently.
+No projects for the time being.
 Currently, working full time as a software developer at Societe Generale
 # 📫 How to reach me:
 By email: piggott291@gmail.com